Houston, TX

 • Reaction to volatile events linked to politics or racism

-Having a rapid Critical Incident Stress Management (CISM) response can help your company or organization manage associated risks more effectively and inexpensively.
-CISM interventions can:
+Prasad Counseling and Training provides professional Critical Incident Stress Management (CISM) services to companies across the United States.
+Having a rapid Critical Incident Stress Management response can help your company or organization manage associated risks more effectively and inexpensively.

 • Help reduce job stress and burnout